twowaits/SDE-Interview-Questions/Amazon/README.md

 - Reverse the bits of an 32 bit unsigned integer A.
 - Find if Given number is power of 2 or not.
 More specifically, find if given number can be expressed as 2^k where k >= 1.
+- Print a binary tree in zig zag pattern. example given :  first row - Left to right Second row - Right to left .... and so on without using additional space.
 </br>

 ----